oat-sa/taohub-articles/forge/Documentation for core components/entrypoint.md

 Entry-points are pages to which the user gets redirected after login.
 If multiple entry-points are available for the users role the user can select which entry-point he wants to navigate to.

-There are currently three entry-points in Tao:
+There are currently three entry-points in TAO:

 Backoffice
 ----------